Browsing Tag

 Avocado is a relatively new crop that Tanzania started exporting in 2009.

-As avocados thrive in subtropical climates, and in areas suitable for coffee and tea (Tanzania’s traditional crops), making Tanzania an ideal location for avocado growth.
+As avocados thrive in subtropical climates and areas suitable for coffee and tea (Tanzania’s traditional crops), Tanzania is an ideal location for avocado growth.

 Tanzania’s total avocado production is difficult to estimate due to a lack of comprehensive data from Tanzania’s responsible ministry or institutions.
 Consequently, there is data inconsistency among different sources.

 Commercial production/export of avocados is dominated by Rungwe Avocado Company Ltd and Africado Ltd, which is based in Siha District, Kilimanjaro region.
-The two companies jointly produce more than 5,000 tonnes per year.
+Major investments have also been made by companies such as Kibidula, AvoAfrica, Kakuzi, and Avodemia.

 The rest of the growers are smallholder farmers who own a couple to hundreds of avocado trees around their homesteads and in distant farms.